How to start a podcast for your SaaS business?

 Keep your audience in mind: It’s helpful to consider the audience you want to attract to your podcast when writing or creating material.
 Buyer personas are fictitious representations of ideal customers created by many marketers, and such models can be designed to aid in creating your content.

-Consistency: Post new podcast episodes regularly if you want to be regarded seriously.
+Consistency: Post new podcast episodes regularly to be regarded seriously.

-Create a workflow: Keep in mind your big picture and stick with a plan.
+Create a workflow: Remember your big picture and stick with a plan.
 Create storytelling around your episodes by having at least a short script.

 Promote: Last but not least.
 Remember to promote your podcast on social media and tell people about your work.